lsst/LDM-135/index.rst

 In 2009, a Vertica Hadoop connector was implemented.
-This allows Hadoop developers to push down map operators to Vertica database, stream Reduce operations into Vertica [56], and move data between the two environments.
+This allows Hadoop developers to push down map operators to Vertica database, stream Reduce operations into Vertica [Vertica]_, and move data between the two environments.

 Cons: